ricecake/jabberwocky/Readme.md

 in addition to text log functions, error, warn, info, debug, trace, need a way to emit a structured object as the output.
 Shouldn't be too fancy, just a way to say "there's text", and "there's structures".
 Don't support top level arrays, but allow them lower in the object.

+Need to develop an intermediary delegate for server command execution. giving a command via tool, web should gossip the command outwards to other nodes.
+Should have a delegate that handles events that come in via different channels, so that it's consistent in how it handles the events, regardless of their origin.

+Should also move the different commands into a seperate file.
+There should be a top level "command" management file under the payload module, and then different files for different  ppaayload categories.
+Larger categories may have multiple files, but it's entirely predicated on what makes it easier to find commands.

+Commands should have a "key", which is a dot delimited list of nested categories, with the final label being the command name. might split that into a dot command string, and a seperate name string, but probably not.

+Should use afero for a mock filesystem that can be handled by tests/reality.
+Should make an interface for a "command executor" that will typically just be a pass through, probably with logging and such.
+Should also be a system for enforcing command acls, which might be returned from the executor delegate.
+Goal is to make things mockable for better testing.

+Should consider the scope of whats handled by the gossip delegate.
+Should it be all gossip messages, or just broadcast commands?
+Leaning all gossip events, since it makes sense to handle node join/remove via the same mechanism as a broadcast signal about a client joing a server.
+Thinking is required.

+The payload execute method should be more focused on figuring out what type of job it is, and creating as needed, than on immediate execution.
+Need a Job db type, which if it's a persistent job can be recorded. the basic flow should be "create job -> record if persistent -> initiate job".
+Depending on type, initiation may be direct execution, or it might be cron registration, etc, etc.
+When starting the system, it will do setup, and then initiate jobs based on what time period different jobs need to be run. on start, on connect, interval, cron, on stop, on disconnect

+registering a script should be a different command than executing the script.
+That way scripts are seen as generally persistent things.  scripts will also need to be deleted.

+need to filter based on type, with the "command" type being what precipitates the creation and initiation of job records.

+for now, keep output options simple.
+Always support a "firehose" websocket.
+If anyone connects to it, they'll get the stream.
+Also include AMQP support, since I want to use that.
+In the future, consider nsq, and outbound websocket stream

+Should make the gossip parts gossip signed messages, to protect against unintended joints.
+Basically just use hmac signed preshared keys, in a jwt setup.
+Not huge priority, but should be easy to do.

+Next priority: Work on payload/command installation and job creation.
+Figuring out auth model can wait a little bit, once core functionality is finished.